-These French cursive double sandpaper letters introduce children to digraphs and letter combinations essential to French literacy.
-Each card features tactile sandpaper letters on a contrasting green background, allowing children to trace the cursive formations while developing muscle memory for writing.
+Supporting literacy development, these French cursive double sandpaper letters introduce children to digraphs and letter combinations essential to French literacy.
+Each card features tactile sandpaper letters on a contrasting green background, so children can trace the cursive formations while developing muscle memory for writing.
 The sandpaper texture provides sensory feedback that reinforces proper letter formation and prepares the hand for fluid cursive writing.

 “The greatest sign of success for a teacher is to be able to say, 'The children are now working as if I did not exist.'”— Maria MontessoriThe Absorbent Mind